Aftab Shivdasani: Personal life

-Shivdasani was born in Mumbai in a Sindhi Hindu Family to Prem and Putli Shivdasani.
-His mother is an Irani Zoroastrian.
-He studied at St. Xavier's High School, (Fort) located at Lokamanya Tilak Marg in Mumbai.
-He then graduated from H. R.College of Commerce in Mumbai.
-In 2012, he was engaged to Nin Dusanj, a London-based Punjabi who grew up in London and later moved to Hong Kong, working within the advertising and luxury branding industries in Asia.
-On 5 June 2014, he married Nin Dusanj at a private ceremony attended only by both their families.
-They have a daughter Nevaeh born in 2020.
+Aftab Shivdasani was born in Mumbai, Maharashtra to a Sindhi father, Prem Shivdasani and an Irani mother, Putli Shivdasani.
+He is not a Muslim, as stated by some popular Bollywood websites, mostly because of his name which is of Persian origin and used widely by South Asian Muslims.
+Instead, he is probably named so because of his Zoroastrian mother, as Zoroastrians often have Persian names.
+His father is a Hindu and his mother is a Zoroastrian.
+Shivdasani studied at St. Xavier's High School in Fort and then graduated from H.R.
+College of Commerce and Economics in Churchgate.
+In 2012, he got engaged to Nin Dusanj, a London-based Punjabi woman who grew up in London and later moved to Hong Kong, working within the advertising and luxury branding industries in Asia.
+On 5 June 2014, he married Dusanj at a private ceremony attended only by both their families.
+They have a daughter, Nevaeh, born in 2020.

 Career

 1987–1994: Child roles

 Shivdasani was selected as the Farex baby (baby food brand) at age 14 months and from that point on he appeared in many TV commercials.
 He made his Bollywood debut as a child actor in Mr. India (1987), then appearing in films such as Awwal Number, Shahenshah, ChaalBaaz and Insaniyat.
 He also played the child role for Inspector Vijaykumar Srivastav in the 1988 film 'Shahenshah', who would later be played by Amitabh Bachchan for the remainder of the film.